 On the other hand, you could just be waking up and not eager to move because scrolling on Facebook is a top priority at the time.
 You could be a bro or broette who thinks of yourself as the next Arnie Swarts-his-name, and you’re looking to milk all you can out of each workout.

 C4 from Cellucor has been a perennial contender in the cheap pre-workout category for a while now.
 However, they’ve recently been expanding the C4 offerings into a number of different pre-workouts.
-This includes C4 Sport, the original version’s little cousin.
+This includes C4 Sport, an even cheaper pre-workout version of the original.

 C4 Sport has slightly less caffeine, and a different type of creatine compared to the original C4, but at $10 cheaper per jug, it’s a bargain.
 C4 Sport is the best value for a cheap off-the-shelf pre-workout.
 You’ll still have plenty of energy, and it’ll give you the skin tingles from the beta-alanine, but it won’t break the bank.